scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Acknowledgments
 {:numbered="false"}

-We are also indebted to Laurent Chuat,
-Markus Legner, David Basin, David Hausheer, Samuel Hitz, and Peter Mueller, for writing the book "The Complete Guide to SCION" [CHUAT22], which provides the background information needed to write this informational draft.
+The authors are indebted to Adrian Perrig, Laurent Chuat, Markus Legner, David Basin, David Hausheer, Samuel Hitz, and Peter Mueller, for writing the book "The Complete Guide to SCION" [CHUAT22], which provides the background information needed to write this document.